 - Create a continuity plan within the organization in case it becomes a victim of a ransomware attack.

 - Take the above actions now, as you will never know when you will be targeted.

-On top of the above cybersecurity tips on ChatGPT, our Modern+ and Safeti+ customers can check out more Cyber Security related end-user awareness training videos, particularly some focusing on Cyber Security Policy and Sensitive Personal Information Protection to further learn about how you can protect yourself and company.
+On top of the above cybersecurity tips on ChatGPT, our Modern+ and Safeti+ customers can check out more Cyber Security related end-user awareness training videos, particularly some focusing on Ransomware Protection and Whaling Attack to further learn about how you can protect yourself and company.
 If you have not joined us yet, click here to learn more about the different services provided.